 Written by Simon Thomas

-We’re featuring a few Virginia Woolf titles in this issue, so it seemed a good time to turn attention to her in our Five Fascinating Facts series (a concept borrowed from the Interesting Literature blog).
+We’re featuring a few Virginia Woolf titles in this issue, so it seemed a good time to turn attention to her in our Five Fascinating Facts series (a concept borrowed (with permission) from the Interesting Literature blog).

 1. She came from a famous family.
 Her father was Leslie Stephen, a founding editor of the Dictionary of National Biography.
 Before he married Virginia’s mother, he had been married to the daughter of William Makepeace Thackeray.